isomerpages/nparks-gardening/page-index/pests/_posts/2023-08-28-post-Scale Insects.md

 	<img title="Photo by Victoria Lim." src="/images/Biodiversity/scales%20(1)victorialim.jpg">
 	<p>Scale insects are small, soft-bodied, sap-sucking pests that consume sap or plant cell contents.
 They cover themselves with layers of wax that looks like scales, and can appear as brown, grey, or white.
 This waxy cover helps them to camouflage and prevent them from drying out, and also protect them from most contact insecticides.</p>
 	<p>Large populations of scale insects can cause damage to the plant, causing their leaves to yellow, stunting their growth and causing die back.</p>
 	<p>Soft scale insects have a flexible and soft waxy covering and will move between plants depending on the time of the year and the stage of their life cycle.
-Like Aphids and Mealy Bugs, they also excrete honeydew, which is a sweet substance that attracts ants and causes the growth of sooty mold.</p>
+Like <a href="/page-index/pests/aphids/">Aphids</a> and <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a>, they also excrete honeydew, which is a sweet substance that attracts ants and causes the growth of sooty mold.</p>
 	<p>Hard scale insects have a hard and inflexible waxy shell, and tend to remain in one place after settling down.
 The do not produce honeydew.</p>
+	<p> As with all pests, Scale Insects generally attack plants that are already unhealthy.
+Check your plant for additional problems such as <a href="/page-index/plant-problems/root-rot/">root rot</a> from <a href="/page-index/plant-problems/waterlogging/">waterlogging</a>, <a href="/page-index/plant-problems/etiolation/">etoilation</a>, or <a href="/page-index/horticulture-techniques/plant-spacing/">overcrowding</a>.  <a href="/page-index/horticulture-techniques/pest-control/#cultural_control"> Cultural control</a> methods should be implemented to prevent your plants from becoming unhealthy in the first place. </p>
 	<br>
 </section>